nuxt-modules/plausible/README.md

 })
 ```

+> [!TIP]
+> To allow tracking events on localhost, set the `ignoredHostnames` option to an empty array.

 ### Runtime Config

 Alternatively, leveraging [automatically replaced public runtime config values](https://nuxt.com/docs/api/configuration/nuxt-config#runtimeconfig) by matching environment variables at runtime, set your desired option in your project's `.env` file: